 Google has finally released Google Posts to the masses!
-Now that we all have access, we have been diving in to figure out how to use them, how to best utilize them, and where they are appearing in the SERPs.
+Now that we all have access, we have been diving in to figure out how to use them, how to best utilize the posts for SEO, and where they are appearing in the SERPs.
 We will update this post with any new insights in the coming weeks as we continue to test.

 What are Google Posts?